spohlenz/acts_as_authenticated_user/README.markdown

 The login action should respond to both GET and POST (a GET request will render the login form, a POST request will process the login).

-The `process_login` method takes (at least) one parameter - a params hash containing the submitted login and password.
-It also takes an optional parameter - the location to redirect to after a successful login.

-`process_login` yields a login object which responds to success and failure, allowing you to define a block to execute in case of success or failure (before any redirection).
+The `process_login` method yields a login object which responds to success and failure, allowing you to define a block to execute in case of success or failure (before any redirection). `process_login` also takes an optional parameter - the location to redirect to after a successful login.

 Any request to logout will clear the current session. `process_logout` takes a single argument - the location to redirect to after logging out (optional, defaults to '/').
 It also accepts an optional block which will be called on logout.